What does it indicate if WBC is high?

-turn/change position every 2 hours, foam dressing over bony joints (preventions), keep dry and moisturize dry skin
+turn/change position every 2 hours, foam dressing over bony joints, keep skin dry and moisturize dry skin

-test to diagnose allergic reactions (on the skin)
+What is the test used to diagnose allergic reactions on the skin?

-Bonus: if patient suspects allergic dermatitis, what should they try eliminating to see if it improves?
+Bonus: if a patient suspects allergic dermatitis, what should they try eliminating to see if it improves?

 fabric softeners, trialing different laundry detergent and skin products, look at diet (elimination diet?)